-Author has written 16 stories for Ranma, and Dungeons and Dragons, Resident Evil, and One Piece.
+Author has written 18 stories for Ranma, Dungeons and Dragons, Resident Evil, and One Piece.

 Who Am I?